WUMR (FM): 2017-2018: Back to Rhythmic AC

-2018-22: Soft AC
+2018-2022: Soft AC

-At noon on November 9, 2018, after playing "End of the Road" by Philadelphia group Boyz II Men, WISX began stunting with Christmas music, using the slogan "Philly's REAL Christmas Favorites"; this followed industry trade website RadioInsight reporting days earlier that iHeartMedia purchased multiple "Breeze" related domains for the station.
+On November 9, 2018, at noon, after playing "End of the Road" by Philadelphia group Boyz II Men, WISX began stunting with Christmas music, using the slogan "Philly's REAL Christmas Favorites"; this followed industry trade website RadioInsight reporting days earlier that iHeartMedia purchased multiple "Breeze" related domains for the station.
 Various liners on WISX implied a new format would be coming after the holidays, as well as directing "Real" listeners to sister stations WUSL and WDAS-FM.
 Morning host Chio then posted on Twitter that the entire airstaff had been let go.
 The stunt ended at noon on November 12, with WISX flipping to soft adult contemporary, branded as "106.1 The Breeze"; the first song on "The Breeze" was "Me and Mrs. Jones" by Billy Paul, a native of North Philadelphia.
 The change returned the format to Philadelphia for the first time since WSNI dropped it in 2006, and also positioned the station against WBEB, which had been acquired by Entercom the month prior.
 WISX served as the Philadelphia affiliate for Delilah.

 2022-present: Spanish CHR

-On March 8, 2022, at midnight, after playing "Scenes from an Italian Restaurant" by Billy Joel, WISX dropped its soft AC format and began stunting with a temporary simulcast of top 40/CHR-formatted sister station WIOQ.
+On March 8, 2022, at midnight, after playing "Scenes from an Italian Restaurant" by Billy Joel, WISX dropped its soft AC format and began stunting with a temporary simulcast of Top 40/CHR-formatted sister station WIOQ.
 On the same day, morning host Valerie Knight announced that she was let go from the station after three years.
 On March 10, at noon, after playing "I Like Me Better" by Lauv, WISX shifted their stunting to all-Bad Bunny songs, while promoting a change to come the following day at noon; by this time, the liners would shift to being delivered in Spanish rather than English.
-At the promised time, WISX flipped to Spanish contemporary hits as "Rumba 106.1", with "Mi Niña" by Wisin, Myke Towers and Los Legendarios being the first song played.
+At the promised time, WISX flipped to Spanish-language contemporary hits as "Rumba 106.1", with "Mi Niña" by Wisin, Myke Towers and Los Legendarios being the first song played.
 The flip brought the "Rumba" branding back to Philadelphia for the first time since 2011, when WDAS flipped to urban oldies, and back to FM since 2007, when WUBA (coincidentally, a former Soft AC station itself as WSNI before that frequency's flip to ‘Rumba’ in 2006) flipped to alternative.
-On March 21, 2022, WISX changed its call sign to WUMR to match the new format.
+On March 21, WISX changed its call sign to WUMR to match the new format.